 Not Just a tech thing

 Compliance, however, is not all about technology.
-It should be more about training, culture change, process change and a more transparent relationship with your customers.
+It should be more about training, culture change, process change, and a more transparent relationship with your customers.
 GDPR is a massive business opportunity.
-Because it give you:
+Because it gives you: